 We started our U.S. hydrocarbon refrigerant approval process in August 2012 by presenting an initial submission through the EPA’s Significant New Alternatives Policy (SNAP) program for the “proposed use of ethane in ultra-low freezers non-mechanical heat transfer applications.”
 This was followed by final submission a year later, a completeness letter, a public posting of the “proposed rule inviting comment” in 2014 and a final publication in April of 2015.

-This process also involved compliance with the UL 471 Standard, as one of the EPA’s conditions for use of ethane in very low temperature refrigeration equipment for hydrocarbon refrigerants used as a heat transfer medium.
+This process also involved compliance with the UL 471 Standard, as one of the EPA’s conditions for use of ethane in very low-temperature refrigeration equipment for hydrocarbon refrigerants used as a heat transfer medium.

 Questions to Ask About Hydrocarbon Refrigerant ULTs

-We welcome recent announcements that other ultra-low freezer manufacturers will now be offering natural refrigerants in their ULTs sold in the U.S. Having already navigated through the rigorous U.S. approval process, we do suggest asking some questions about each manufacturer’s specific application of natural refrigerants and their expected time to market:
+We welcome announcements that other ultra-low freezer manufacturers are now be offering natural refrigerants for refrigerators and freezers, including ULTs sold in the U.S. Having already navigated through the rigorous U.S. approval process, we do suggest asking some questions about each manufacturer’s specific application of natural refrigerants and their expected time to market:

 - What refrigerant is used in the upper and lower stages?